Orban to Zelensky: Ceasefire Could Accelerate Pace of Negotiations with Russia

-Hungarian Prime Minister Viktor Orban arrived in Kyiv on Tuesday, July 2, for an official visit, marking his first visit since the beginning of Russia's full-scale invasion of Ukraine, Hungarian government spokesperson Zoltan Kovacs reported.
+Hungarian Prime Minister Viktor Orban arrived in Kyiv on Tuesday, July 2, for an official visit, marking his first visit since the beginning of Russia's full-scale invasion of Ukraine, Hungarian government spokesperson Zoltan Kovacs reported according to Interfax-Ukraine.

 "Viktor Orban arrived in Kyiv this morning to discuss peace in Europe with President Volodymyr Zelensky.
 The talks will focus on opportunities for achieving peace, as well as current issues in Hungarian-Ukrainian bilateral relations," Kovacs wrote on social network X.